Dover (NYSE:DOV) PT Raised to $185.00

-Dover (NYSE:DOV) had its price objective upped by Barclays from $165.00 to $185.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-The brokerage presently has an “overweight” rating on the industrial products company’s stock.
-Barclays‘s price target suggests a potential upside of 12.24% from the company’s previous close.
-The analysts noted that the move was a valuation call.
+Dover (NYSE:DOV) had its price target hoisted by Citigroup from $170.00 to $185.00 in a research report released on Wednesday, The Fly reports.
+Citigroup currently has a buy rating on the industrial products company’s stock.

-Other research analysts have also issued reports about the company.
-Zacks Investment Research lowered Dover from a “buy” rating to a “hold” rating and set a $155.00 price target for the company. in a research report on Tuesday, June 22nd.
-Morgan Stanley upped their target price on Dover from $159.00 to $164.00 and gave the company an “equal weight” rating in a research report on Thursday, July 15th.
-Citigroup upped their target price on Dover from $170.00 to $185.00 and gave the company a “buy” rating in a research report on Wednesday.
-JPMorgan Chase & Co. upped their target price on Dover from $138.00 to $155.00 and gave the company an “overweight” rating in a research report on Wednesday, April 21st.
-Finally, upped their target price on Dover from $159.00 to $170.00 and gave the company a “buy” rating in a research report on Wednesday, April 21st.
-Six equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $164.00.
+DOV has been the topic of several other reports.
+Morgan Stanley raised their price objective on Dover from $159.00 to $164.00 and gave the stock an equal weight rating in a report on Thursday, July 15th.
+Deutsche Bank Aktiengesellschaft lifted their price target on Dover from $150.00 to $167.00 and gave the company a hold rating in a report on Wednesday, July 14th.
+Robert W. Baird lifted their price target on Dover from $162.00 to $176.00 and gave the company an outperform rating in a report on Tuesday, July 20th.
+JPMorgan Chase & Co. lifted their price target on Dover from $138.00 to $155.00 and gave the company an overweight rating in a report on Wednesday, April 21st.
+Finally, Royal Bank of Canada lifted their price target on Dover from $142.00 to $149.00 and gave the company a sector perform rating in a report on Wednesday, April 21st.
+Five research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Dover presently has a consensus rating of Buy and a consensus target price of $164.00.

 Dover Corporation provides equipment and components, consumable supplies, aftermarket parts, software and digital solutions, and support services worldwide.
 The Engineered Products segment provides aftermarket vehicle, solid waste handling, industrial automation, aerospace and defense, industrial winch and hoist, bearings, drives, electric monitoring, and fluid dispensing systems.